0xba1100n/vxfile_extractor/README_EN.md

 # vxfile_extractor
 [中文介绍](https://github.com/0xba1100n/vxfile_extractor/blob/main/README.md)
-## Version Update
-Version 2.0 offers more compatible and accurate matching solutions compared to the V1.14 proof of concept version.
-Suggestions for improvements and issues are welcome.

 ## Introduction
 Extract files from vxworks firmware with one click, and correctly restore vxworks filenames based on binwalk analysis results and the file name offset table in the uboot image.